 You must read the scheme guidance notes above before completing the Google application form.

-Students can preview a list of the application form questions by downloading the following file: WRDTP RTSG Top-Up Application Form Preview
+Students can preview a list of the application form questions by downloading the following file: WRDTP RTSG Top-Up Application Form Preview.
+An example (demonstrating best practice) of the costings document required as part of the application form (see item 1 below) can be viewed here.

 - WRDTP RTSG Top Up Supervisor Upload template (Section 2) – (STUDENT SURNAME_STUDENT FIRST NAME_HEI_RTSG_TOP UP_SUPPORTING CASE)